Impact Factor 4.137 | CiteScore 4.28

 PMCID: all published articles receive a PMCID

-Pharmacology of Anti-Cancer Drugs welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Pharmacology of Anti-Cancer Drugs welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Pharmacology of Anti-Cancer Drugs, where they are peer-reviewed by the Associate and Review Editors of the specialty section.